How to Make a DIY Heating Pad for Shoulders and Neck – Free Tutorial

 Step 5: Filling and Top-stitching Sections of Heating Pad

-2. Measure between 1/3 to 1/2 cup of rice or other filling like barley, buckwheat, flax seeds, or even crushed walnut shells.
-1/2 cup makes a firm section while 1/3 cup makes a squishier section.
+2. Measure between 1/3 to 1/2 cup of rice or another filling like barley, buckwheat, or flax seeds One half cup makes a firm section, while 1/3 cup makes a squishier section.
 I like somewhere between firm and squishy.
 Adjust the amount as you prefer.

-3. Pour this amount into the pouch you just created.
+Pour this amount into the pouch you just created.
 This should be enough to fill one compartment or section.
-A funnel is helpful with this step although a rolled up piece of paper works pretty well.
+A funnel is helpful with this step although a rolled up piece of paper works pretty well too.

 Wrap up and gift!

-Now you can make your own DIY heating pad for the neck and shoulders.
-Microwaves vary so test the amount of time it takes to heat this up to a comfortable temperature.
-I usually go about 2 minutes then test and add more seconds as necessary.
+Microwaves can vary, so test how long it takes to heat this up to a comfortable temperature.
+I usually go about 2 minutes, then test and add more seconds as necessary.
 Be careful not to overheat the heating pad.
-It can scorch and then it smells bad.

 Looking for more teacher gift ideas?
 I’ve also given them Ribbon & Vinyl Zipper Pouches, Wrist Strap Keychains, and 2 Sided Zips.